surelybassy/RegressionAnalysisProject/SQL Queries/SQL_Tasks.md

 ```

 6. Use sql query to find how many rows of data you have. **COMPLETE**

-*There were 21,597 records reeturned*
+*There were 21,597 records returned*

 ```
 SELECT COUNT(*) as 'Number of Records' FROM house_price_data;
 ```

 7. Now we will try to find the unique values in some of the categorical columns:

     -What are the unique values in the column bedrooms?

+    *There are 12 unique values in the bedrooms column, these are 1,2,3,4,5,6,7,8,9,10,11,33.
+Possible bad data with the 33 roomed property*

 ``` '*.sql'
 SELECT DISTINCT bedrooms FROM house_price_data;